get-eu/get-eu/defining-federalism.md

 the powers of the other; contrast “unitary government”

 3) favouring the aggregation of states into large states

-I think Jon is promoting federalism in senses 1) and 3)

 The problem is sense 2), federalism as against unitary government.
 Inherently, this sort of federalism implies an enforceable